softindex/datakernel/README.md

 Due to the usage of modern asynchronous I/O, DataKernel is extremely fast, which is proven by benchmarks.

-The essential components of DataKernel form the basis of our ad-serving infrastructure at [AdKernel](http://adkernel.com), running in production environments and processing billions of requests.
-Specifically, DataKernel is the foundation for systems that provide real-time analytics for ad publishers and advertisers, user data processing tools that we use for ad targeting, and also web crawlers that perform content indexing on a large scale.
+The essential components of DataKernel form the basis of high-load applications running in production environments and processing billions of requests.
+Specifically, DataKernel is the foundation for systems that provide real-time analytics, user data processing tools and also web crawlers that perform content indexing on a large scale.

 ## Core components

 ### [ByteBuf](https://github.com/softindex/datakernel/tree/master/core-bytebuf)
-ByteBuf is a memory-efficient byte buffer, which is somewhat similar to Java's  `ByteBuffer` class.
-It is useful for fast low-level I/O operations like working with files or transferring data over the Internet.
-Apart from ByteBuf itself, the module contains handy utility classes.
+ByteBuf is a more lightweight and efficient version of Java's `ByteBuffer` class with support of simultaneous input and output.
+Module's `ByteBufQueue` allows you to work with multiple `ByteBuf`s in a convenient way. `ByteBufPool` significantly reduces memory consumption and Java Garbage Collector load by reusing `ByteBuf`s.
+It provides you with stats on pool's memory consumption and efficiency.

 [ByteBuf examples](https://github.com/softindex/datakernel/tree/master/examples/bytebuf)